GOP senators press Trump to cut off nuclear talks with Saudi Arabia

 Bipartisan outrage has also been growing even before Khashoggi’s killing about the Saudi-led coalition fighting in Yemen’s civil war.
 The coalition, which still receives support from the U.S. military, has been blamed for countless deaths of civilians in bombings on peaceful gatherings as well as for contributing to the country’s harrowing humanitarian crisis.

 In a sign of new willingness by Trump’s administration to challenge the Saudis on the Yemen issue, Secretary of State Mike Pompeo issued a statement late Tuesday that specifically called out the Saudi-led coalition.
-It said after Iran-backed Houthi rebels stop shooting missives into Saudi Arabia and the United Arab Emirates, “coalition air strikes must cease in all populated areas in Yemen.”
+It said after Iran-backed Houthi rebels stop shooting missiles into Saudi Arabia and the United Arab Emirates, “coalition airstrikes must cease in all populated areas in Yemen.”

 The Trump administration has been engaged in ongoing nuclear talks with Saudi Arabia all year aimed at striking a cooperation agreement, known as a “123 agreement,” that would allow U.S. companies like Westinghouse build nuclear power plants in Saudi Arabia.
 Billions of dollars are at stake for American companies.
 In February, Energy Secretary Rick Perry traveled to Riyadh to kick off the talks.